 If you don’t know the Azure owner or other roles of your Azure subscriptions, please follow this link: Role assignments in Azure Subscriptions.

 Services Hub Registration

 The user in your organization who is the Microsoft Azure subscription owner must be invited to the Services Hub workspace and complete their registration on the Services Hub.
 Additionally, if the assessment will include a Microsoft engineer lead delivery, then the Microsoft engineer must also be invited to the Services Hub workspace, and complete their registration on the Services Hub.
 Invites to the Services Hub can be initiated by your organization’s Services Administrator, existing Services Hub users, or your Microsoft representative.
 To enable users access to On-Demand Assessments in the Services Hub, your organization’s Services Administrator must grant these permissions by clicking the Health and Programs checkboxes in the Invite users dialog box.

-- The TAM invites customer and PFE (for engineer led assessment deliveries).
+- The CSAM invites customer and CE (for engineer led assessment deliveries).
 Log in to Services Hub using Microsoft Edge and go to Contract then Manage Users.

-- Add customers' email addresses and PFE with alias@Microsoft.com and ensure the Health and Programs options are selected to allow the user to see the assessment tab and create a remediation plan.
+- Add customers' email addresses and CE with alias@Microsoft.com and ensure the Health and Programs options are selected to allow the user to see the assessment tab and create a remediation plan.

 Linking of the Azure Subscription and Log Analytics workspace to Services Hub workspace

 Log into Services Hub with the Azure subscription owner's credentials.
 In the Primary Navigation, click on IT Health then select On-Demand Assessments.

 Click "Pre-Configure assessments."

 - Select the desired Azure subscription from the list and choose next.